M-watermelon/WatermelonBlog/_posts/2022-04-3-Starting-picoCTF.md

 tags: [Guides]
 ---
 ### Introduction
 [PicoCTF](https://picoctf.org/) is a fun cybersecurity competition for students from middle school to high school.
 CTF stands for 'Capture The Flag', this is referring to the main objective of PicoCTF.
-You are given challenges, puzzles related to important cybersecurity topics.
+In PicoCTF, you are given challenges, puzzles related to important cybersecurity topics.
 Your goal is to find the 'flag' which is a special code (usually in the format of picoCTF{flag}).
 You enter this flag into the challenge to gain points.

 I first started competing last year in a team with my friends.
 The issue was though, that we had no idea about anything related to cybersecurity.
 I couldn't find a guide that either didn't overwhelm me or confuse me, so, I'm going to attempt to make a simple- yet thorough guide that will hopefully make getting into cybersecurity easier.
 ### Programming and Cybersecurity
 Programming and cybersecurity are very intertwined things, you need programming for cybersecurity, cybersecurity for programming.
-I highly suggest knowing basic programming and terminal usage before, or while you learn cybersecurity.
+I highly suggest learning basic programming and terminal usage before, or while you learn cybersecurity.
 ### So: Where do you begin?
-There are multiple types of categories (think of them like genres) in cybersecurity.
+I reccomend first familiarizing with the different types of categories (think of them like genres) in cybersecurity.
 PicoCTF did a good job of organizing them (I will be using this throughout my blog too):
 - General topics
   - Basic skills
 - Web exploitation -> Involving websites